-Venture Capitalist Warns Greed Isn’t Good
+Venture Capitalist Warns Greed Isn’t Good for Business

 VC Fred Wilson has written a piece in his blog entitled Greed isn’t Good when you’d expect someone who regularly deals in millions and billions of dollars to say quite the opposite.
 I find that refreshing.